-About Medigap Plans in General
+About Medicare Supplement Insurance Plans (Medigap Insurance Plans) in General

 As you likely know, Medicare does not cover everything, leaving “gaps” in its coverage in terms of copays and coinsurance.
 This means many people look to purchase a Medicare Supplement Plan to fill those coverage gaps (commonly called “Medigap” plans.)

 There are ten different Medigap plans available: Plans A, B, C, D, F, G, K, L, M, and N. We know this “letter” naming convention is confusing, because Medicare itself uses some of the same letters.
-But trust us, Medicare Part B and Medigap Plan B (for example) are two different things.
+Medicare Part B and Medigap Plan B (for example) are two different things.
 Again, if anything is confusing, simply call us at 888-654-3129 ext.
 3.

 Medigap Plan G – An Affordable Medicare Supplement Option